Guitar amp guide: Contour, resonance, presence and other guitar amp knobs

-There are popular and widely known knobs that help guitar players to dial their desired guitar sound, such as Treble (high), Bass (low), Middle (mid), Gain, Reverb, Delay, Overdrive, Crunch, Distortion, etc. But also there are some buttons which are not quite as popular and understood, such as contour, resonance, presence, bright, damp, mix, ultra-hi / ultra-lo, high cut (hi-cut), low cut (lo-cut), and different input channels with different settings.
+There are popular and widely known amp knobs that help guitar players to dial their desired guitar sound, such as Treble (high), Bass (low), Middle (mid), Gain, Reverb, Delay, Overdrive, Crunch, Distortion, etc. But there are also some buttons which are not quite as popular and understood, such as contour, resonance, presence, bright, damp, mix, ultra-hi / ultra-lo, high cut (hi-cut), low cut (lo-cut), and different input channels with different settings.

 “Imagine your speakers are shaking and resonating because of the bass frequencies.”

 This is an easy way to remember the resonance.
 Of course, it doesn’t actually shake your speakers, you have the bass knob for it.
 But the resonance knob kinda gives that feeling from the low end.
 Resonance makes your distorted guitar CHUG.
-How does it work?
-It’s too long of a story for this simple guide.

 “Your sound gets more present and you get closer to the speaker, but the volume is stable.”